freakout42/formax/docs/index.md

 the office or home-office.
 He is trained to use these forms with unmatched efficiency.
-The fast, keyboard-optimized, no-mouse C++-application and the minimal bandwidth needs, result in massive savings of working time.
+The fast, keyboard-optimized, no-mouse C++-application and the minimal bandwidth needs, result in massive savings of working time for data maintenance.

 The basic concepts of Oracle SQL-Forms 3.0 (1988) are combined with curses as the terminal interface, ODBC for